Find Trade Colleges

 • Examine furniture frames, upholstery, springs, and webbing to locate defects.

-What an Upholsterer Should Know
+Things an Upholsterer Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.